li4321/GhostInjector/README.md

 # GhostInjector

-proof of concept dll injector which injects without a process handle, and with a thread handle instead with the power of Get/SetThreadContext, and some gadgets, you are able to call functions and write to another process
+proof of concept dll injector which injects without a process handle, and with a thread handle instead. with the power of Get/SetThreadContext, and some gadgets, you are able to call functions and write to another process